Argentine National Observatory: History

-Again, the original text is Spanish but the Chrome browser can be set to automatically translate each article to English.
+As part of the Córdoba Astronomical Observatory, the Meteorological Office was created by Sarmiento at Gould's suggestion in 1872, and is now known as the National Meteorological Service.
+The national network of meteorological stations and geomagnetic observatories was established in 1873.

 Bosque Alegre Astrophysical Station

 The Bosque Alegre Astrophysics Station is located about 30 miles southwest of Cordoba at an altitude of 1200 meters (3,937-ft) in the Sierras Chicas.
 The observatory was integral to the development of Argentine and Latin American Astrophysics.
 For example, the Atlas of Austral Galaxies by J. L. Sersic.

 The 61-inch (1.54-meter) Great Reflector was the concept of the director of the Argentine National Observatory, Charles Dillon Perrine, who assumed the directorship in 1909.
 He had experience with the 36-in Crossley Reflector at Lick Observatory from 1900 to 1909.
 In 1912 the National Government approved Perrine's proposal to construct this telescope, equal to the largest in the world at that time.
 It would remain the largest in South America until 1981 when a larger one was built in Brazil.

 The mount and dome were contracted to Warner and Swasey of Cleveland, Ohio, USA.
 The glass block for the mirror was ordered from Saint-Gobain of France, completed in Dec.
 1912, and delivered to Argentina in early 1913.

 Due to the high price asked by George W. Ritchey (USA) to figure (shape and polish) the glass into a mirror, Perrine decided to have the highly skilled staff technician, James Mulvey, do the work at the observatory itself in a purpose-built optics laboratory.
 This experience put Argentina at the forefront in this field.

 The death in 1915 of Mr. Mulvey, the First World War, the rebuilding of the Observatory in the city of Córdoba, political challenges, and national economic limitations significantly delayed the project.